 - From Terminal B to Terminal C; moving walkways available

 Flight Connections at DFW

-As with all U.S. airports, if you are arriving on an international flight, then you will need to clear customs and immigration upon arrival; that means picking up your bag from Baggage Claim.
-If you booked a combined ticket, or your bags are checked to an onward destination, then you will be able to drop them at the flight connections bag drop area.
+As with all U.S. airports, if you are arriving on an international flight, then you will need to clear customs and immigration upon arrival; that means picking up your bag from baggage claim.
+If you booked a combined ticket, or your bags are checked to an onward destination, then you will be able to drop them off at the flight connections bag drop area.